Easy Mashed Potatoes Recipe

 - Mash the potatoes with a potato masher until all have been well mashed.
 Then, slowly pour in the half of the milk and butter mixture.
 Carefully stir in the milk mixture until it is well incorporated.
 Add more of the milk mixture, being sure to only add enough for the mashed potatoes to be light, fluffy, and creamy and to the desired consistency.

 - Serve with additional butter, salt, pepper and any additional toppings you prefer.

-Make Ahead Mashed PotatoesPrepare mashed potatoes and place into a refrigerator, freezer, and oven-safe container.
-Refrigerate for up to 3 days.
-To serve, remove from the refrigerator 30 minutes before reheating.
+Make Ahead Mashed PotatoesPrepare mashed potatoes, cool thoroughly, and place into a refrigerator, freezer, and oven-safe container.
+Refrigerate for up to 3 days or freeze up to 3 months.
+To serve: if frozen, allow to completely thaw in the refrigerator.
+Remove from the refrigerator 30 minutes before reheating.
 Top with additional pieces of butter and then reheat in a 350º F oven for 25 minutes.